teracross/webhosting/README.md

 - On Github, secrets stored under Secrets and Variables -> Actions can be accessed by anyone with collaborator access.
 Secrets and Variables -> Codespaces are encrypted, not passed to forks and are not accessible by all collaborators.
 - Github Codespaces secrets are NOT accessible in Github Actions Workflows.
 - Github actions/upload-artifact@v4 default working directory cannot be set through `defaults` section in github action YAML.
+- Github actions artifacts context is limited to the current workflow being run.
+In order to access artifacts generated from a previous workflow run the run id, github ref/ branch name and Github PAT (Personal Access Token) with necessary credentials are needed.

 # references